elcoms/The-Border/README.md

 # The Border
 The Border is a C# command line dungeon crawler game about a Man who's prisoned.
-Trapped, he has to find a way by fighting Enemies until he has escaped or until he does all the best that he could.
+Trapped, he has to find a way by fighting Enemies until he has escaped or until he has done all the best that he could.

 ## [Controls]
 ### Movement - WASD or Arrow Keys